Mowriez/webserv/README.md

 Before you begin, ensure you have met the following requirements:

 - A C++ compiler (e.g., `c++`)
-- Unix-based operating system (Linux or macOS)
+- Unix-based operating system (right now only macOS supported)

 ### Installation